iscc/iscc-specs/docs/specification.md

 ### Meta-ID Component

 The Meta-ID component starts with a 1-byte header `00000000`.
 The first nibble `0000` indicates that this is a Meta-ID component type.
-The second nibble `0000` indicates the ISCC of version starting with 0.
-All subsequent components are expected to follow the specification of the given ISCC version.
+The second nibble is reserved for future extended features of the Meta-ID.

 The Meta-ID body is built from a 64-bit `similarity_hash` over 4-character n-grams of the basic metadata of the content to be identified.
 The basic metadata supplied to the Meta-ID generating function is assumed to be UTF-8 encoded.
 Errors that occur during the decoding of such a bytestring input to a native Unicode MUST terminate the process and must not be silenced.
 An ISCC generating application MUST provide a `meta_id` function that accepts minimal and generic metadata and returns a [Base58-ISCC encoded](#base58-iscc) Meta-ID component and trimmed metadata.